fweiss/pi-rover/README.md

 ## File sharing
 In order to use IntelliJ on Mac, set up a share.

-In Mac File Sharing > Options, need to allow user for Windows File Sharing
+In Mac File Sharing > Options, need to:
+ - allow RPI filder to be shared
+ - allow user for Windows File Sharing

 Tip: copy the following to /home/pi/connect-mac: